-Unfortunately, many of these hearing aids will not perform to expectations and the customer will be out several hundred dollars.
+The exapanding hearing aid market offers a variety of one-size-fits-all, low cost hearing aids that many people choose over the expensive custom-made types.
+Unfortunately, many of these hearing aids don’t perform to expectations and the customer still will be out several hundred dollars.

-The hearing aid was evaluated using a Fonix Hearing Aid Analyzer, which is the acceptable test method for hearing aids.
-It was also tested on actual users, who were asked to wear the device for a minimum of 30 days and complete surveys regarding quality and comfort.
-These surveys were all verified so the results would be unbiased.
+In the study, researchers evaluated MDHearingAid’s inexpensive over-the-counter hearing aid using a Fonix Hearing Aid Analyzer to give an analysis of its acoustics properties.
+In addition, it was tested on real users with varying levels of hearing loss, who were asked to wear the device for a minimum of 30 days and complete surveys regarding quality and comfort.

-In both the technical and user tests, the MDHearingAid scored well.
-In fact, the MDHearingAid scored so well that researcher Seilesh Babu, M.D. stated that the MDHearingAid line should be further developed and investigated, as it might be the best solution for those people with hearing loss.
+In both the technical and user tests, the results were excellent.
+In fact, MDHearingAid scored so well that researcher Seilesh Babu, M.D. stated the MDHearingAid line should be further developed and investigated, as it might be the best solution for those people with hearing loss.

 Dr. Babu is no layman when it comes to studying hearing loss.
 He is a board-certified Otolaryngologist and a nationally recognized expert in ear surgery, hearing loss, dizziness, and other inner ear disorders in children and adults.
 He had also published numerous books and articles regarding hearing loss.

-The overall impression of the MDHearingAid was that the line offers a reasonable low-cost solution to those who are not using hearing aids or other amplification devices because of cost concerns.
-It is the best low-cost solution to meet the needs of the nearly 28 million people in the U.S. with hearing loss, who can not afford hearing aids.
+The overall impression of the study is that the MDHearingAid line offers a reasonable low cost solution to those who are not using hearing aids or other amplification devices because of cost concerns.
+And we feel they’re the best low cost hearing aids to meet the needs of the nearly 28 million people in the U.S. with hearing loss who cannot afford hearing aids.